reddevill007/Leetcode/README.md

     - Sort input for O(nlogn) time and O(1) space
 ```

-## Suggestions
+## Suggestions and Contributing

-Think a question could be more optimised?
-Wish there was another feature?
-Feel free to open an [issue] with your suggestion!
+Contributions are always welcome!
+Found anerror in any program?
+Have a suggestion?
+Have more optamise solution?

+Please submit issues/pull requests if you have feedback or would like to contribute.